RyanCPeters/Educational_Resources/360/lecture1/ReadMe.md

 ---

 <ol>
-  <li1>Be able to define and describe software development projects, lifecycle methods, roles, and practices.</li1>
+  <li>Be able to define and describe software development projects, lifecycle methods, roles, and practices.</li>
-  <li2>Be able to compare and contrast classical and agile development processes.</li2>
+  <li>Be able to compare and contrast classical and agile development processes.</li>
-  <li3>Be able to use knowledge about the software process and software engineering practices to select and justify approaches to use given a project, its teams, and its constraints.</li3>
+  <li>Be able to use knowledge about the software process and software engineering practices to select and justify approaches to use given a project, its teams, and its constraints.</li>
-  <li4>Be able to examine trade‐offs between software engineering techniques and methods.</li4>
+  <li>Be able to examine trade‐offs between software engineering techniques and methods.</li>
-  <li5>Be able to work with a team on creating software artifacts or work products.  - Communication and Collaboration!</li5>
+  <li>Be able to work with a team on creating software artifacts or work products.  - Communication and Collaboration!</li>
-  <li6>Be able to describe the ethical responsibilities of software engineers.</li6>
+  <li>Be able to describe the ethical responsibilities of software engineers.</li>
 </ol>

 ---